ray-project/ray/doc/source/ray-core/ray-dashboard.rst

 .. image:: https://raw.githubusercontent.com/ray-project/Images/master/docs/dashboard/logical-view-overview.png
     :align: center

-The logical view lets you monitor the actors running on your Ray cluster.
-For each actor class defined in your program, the logical view allows you to see how many of that class are running, how many tasks they've executed, and more.
+The Jobs view lets you monitor the different jobs that ran on your Ray cluster.
+A job is a ray workload that was initiated by an entry point.
+Typically, jobs are initiated via directly calling `ray.init` or a Ray library from a python script or by using the :ref:`job submission api <jobs-overview>`.

 In addition, it will warn you if you have an actor that cannot be created because your cluster has insufficient resources to satisfy its requirements.